McAllister-NOAA/REVAMP/example_files/generic_REVAMP_Results_Markdown.md

 ### Taxa-of-Interest Folder

-If a file giving taxa of interest (at a given taxonomic hierarchy) is given, MetaPipe will create bar charts, heatmaps, and network figures showing only ASVs matching those taxonomies.
+If a file giving taxa of interest (at a given taxonomic hierarchy) is given, REVAMP will create bar charts, heatmaps, and network figures showing only ASVs matching those taxonomies.

 ### Replicate flag only

-If a `replicates` column is provided in the sample metadata file, MetaPipe will calculate some useful tables and figures.
+If a `replicates` column is provided in the sample metadata file, REVAMP will calculate some useful tables and figures.
 In the `processed_tables` directory, a directory named `replicate_based_detection` will be created.
 There, you can find tables of stats on the relative abundance of each ASV and how many replicates it was found in for each replicate group, as well as presence/absence tables suitable for importing into unmarked (R package) for performing occupancy modelling.
 In the `Figures` directory, `ReadsVSReplicateDetection` contains violin boxplots showing how variable ASV abundance is depending on how many replicates they are found in.

 ---